leonardopagliochini/QuantumC/docs/code_structure.md

 2. `pipeline.py` parses the JSON using `c_ast.py` and `mlir_generator.py`.
 3. Generated MLIR is processed by `quantum_translate.py` to enforce write-in-place semantics using operations defined in `quantum_dialect.py` and
    `dialect_ops.py`.
+4. `paths_dataframe.py` records register usage and can be displayed via `QuantumIR.visualize_paths_dataframe`.
+5. `ssa_dag.py` builds a dependency graph which may be visualised or exported.
+6. `enforce_constraints` from `ssa_dag.py` rewrites the IR to satisfy quantum-specific rules.